NullBrowser

 How I describe the skill set

-Rust and Tauri 2.0 runtime internals, multi-webview architecture, SQLite schema authorship and migrations, React 19 + TypeScript, Tailwind v4 design tokens, AI router and permission-broker design, OS-keychain credential handling, network instrumentation, open-source principled positioning, and the discipline to refuse features the invariants don't accept.
+Rust and Tauri 2.0 runtime internals, multi-webview architecture, SQLite schema authorship and migrations, React 19 + TypeScript, Tailwind v4 design tokens, Tauri channel streaming for chat and artifacts, AI router and permission-broker design, OS keychain and inline provider setup, network instrumentation, open-source principled positioning, and the discipline to refuse features the invariants don't accept.

 Most browsers ship what the vendor wants to ship.
 Null ships what the user consented to.
 Zero telemetry, no default cloud, local-first AI, every connection in the open.
 The invariants aren't copy.
 They're the build.